Harold's Cross: Transport

-Future plans

-As part of the wider National Transport Authority Bus network redesign program (Bus Connect) Harold Cross will be served by the High frequency Bus Connect Spine-F, with up to 5 Minute frequency to the city centre.

 Religion

 The area holds Our Lady of the Rosary Roman Catholic parish church, Mount Argus Monastery and church, Saint Clare's Convent and primary school, and the base of Dublin's Russian Orthodox community.

 Mount Argus was the official home of Saint Charles of Mount Argus who was a well known Passionist priest in 19th-century Ireland, mentioned as a miracle worker in the book Ulysses, Circe chapter.
 It also has long-established links with the Garda Síochána and it was officially the church of the Dublin Metropolitan Police.
 The first Rector of Mount Argus was Fr.
 Paul Mary Pakenham who was the son of the Earl of Longford and nephew of Kitty Pakenham (Duchess of Wellington).
 His first mass took place in a house at the time on 15 August 1856.
 Irish architect J.J.
 McCarthy was commissioned to design the new monastery.

 The Roman Catholic parish church is the Church of the Holy Rosary.
 The parish is an active one with many contributing to its attendant organisations.
 The church was built on top of the remains of an old stately house called Mount Harold House at the end of the 19th century.
 Original floor tiles of the house can still be seen on the chapel floor to this day.

 The former Church of Ireland parish church in Harold's Cross, overlooking the Poddle and Mount Jerome Cemetery to the rear, is leased to the Moscow Patriarchate of the Russian Orthodox Church and operates as the Church of Ss Peter and Paul.
 A substantial congregation, made up of Orthodox immigrants to Ireland (mostly from the former Soviet Union, Eastern Slovakia, the Baltic States and Poland) along with native (mostly convert) Irish Orthodox attend services here.
 Services are conducted both in Church Slavonic and English with a smattering of Irish, and the iconostasis includes St. Patrick and St. Brigid.
 Below the church are community rooms.